Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Pay Pay Map View our Map

 Young woman with healthy smile after gum disease therapy

 According to the Centers for Disease Control and Prevention (CDC), an estimated 47.2 percent of Americans over the age of 30 suffer from periodontitis, or gum disease.
 That means that 64.7 million adults in the U.S. are at risk for complications associated with this condition, a growing epidemic that is highly preventable with good home hygiene and routine visits to the dentist.
-Knowing the symptoms of gum disease is the first step toward seeking effective treatment and protecting yourself from dangerous oral pathogens present in cases of advanced periodontitis.
-Learn more about gum disease and periodontal therapy in Colorado Springs, CO on this page.
+Knowing the symptoms of gum disease is the first step toward seeking effective treatment from board-certified specialists and protecting yourself from dangerous oral pathogens present in cases of advanced periodontitis.
+Learn more about gum disease and periodontal treatment in Colorado Springs on this page.

-Why Choose Rocky Mountain Periodontal Specialists for Gum Disease Therapy?
+Why Choose Rocky Mountain Periodontal Specialists for Gum Disease Treatment?

 What is Gum Disease?